-AMERICAN COLL

-November 1987

-"The More You Knoy

-World's Largest Collection

 When he was six years old, Walter Miller began clipping automobile advertisements from old magazines.
 Not long after, he collected his first auto promotional brochure.

-That was twenty-seven years ago, and today, Walter Miller has more than 1 million pieces of auto literature, more than any museum, and the largest such collection under one roof

-anywhere in the world.
+That was twenty-seven years ago, and today, Walter Miller has more than 1 million pieces of auto literature, more than any museum, and the largest such collection under one roof anywhere in the world.

 Word of the collection has spread among automobile enthusiasts throughout the world.
-When a collector wants to find the original showroom brochure for his special car, showroom brochure for his special car, chances are, he'll check to see if Walter Miller has it.
-Although most of his business is conducted as mail order, Miller still favors the customers who come in person and has had many customers from foreign countries stop in when in the U.S. to peruse his huge inventory and perhaps make a purchase. when in the U.S. to peruse his huge inventory and perhaps make a purchase.
-In fact, Walter Miller receives more than 1,000 inquiries a week from car enthusiasts throughout the world searching for original auto company promotional brochures, catalogs, owner's and repair manuals, postcards, photographs, poster and auto showroom display items dating back to the 1890s right on through the 1980s 1890s right on through the 1980s.
+When a collector wants to find the original showroom brochure for this special car, chances are, he'll check to see if Walter Miller has it.
+Although most of his business is conducted as mail order, Miller still favors the customers who come in person and has had many customers from foreign countries stop in when in the U.S. to peruse his huge inventory and perhaps make a purchase.

+In fact, Walter Miller receives more than 1,000 inquiries a week from car enthusiasts throughout the world searching for original auto company promotional brochures, catalogs, owner's and repair manuals, postcards, Walter Miller, 6710 Brooklawn Parkway Syracuse, New York 13211 photographs, poster and auto showroom display items dating back to the 1890's right on through the 1980's.

 Miller does not print anything himself, handling only those items that were printed by the automobile companies themselves years ago.

 If that sounds more like a hobby than a business to you, the 33-year-old Walter Miller would be the first to agree.

 "This is definitely an avocation I turned into a vocation," he admits.
-"When I started collections and the started collections and the started collections and the started collections are the started to th ting auto ads from old magazines when I was a boy, I had no idea it would turn into this."
-"This," as Miller modestly refers to it, is "Walter Miller's Antique Car Literature," a business that now employs eight people, that has taken Miller to more than 40 countries imougnout the world in search of literature, and that has customers in more than 100 countries.
+"When I started collecting auto ads from old magazines when I was a boy, I had no idea it would turn into this."

+"This," as Miller modestly refers to it, is "Walter Miller's Antique Car Literature," a business that now employs eight people, that has taken Miller to more than 40 countries throughout the world in search of literature, and that has customers in more than 100 countries.

 Known among his circles as the "Auto Lit King," Miller admits his parents were less-than-thrilled with the idea of this business when in 1977 he enrolled in an M.B.A. program at McGill University.

-"They couldn't understand how I could want a fancy marketing degree and then turn my back on it to sell what they saw as junk," he back on it to sell what they saw as junk," he recalls.
+"They couldn't understand how I could want a fancy marketing degree and then turn my back on it to sell what they saw as junk," he recalls.
 "But by the time I left school, I knew I wasn't cut out for the corporate world."

 So the summer after graduate school Miller took his carton of brochures and other auto literature that had been in a corner of his bedroom for years and began offering it to auto enthusiasts.
 It wasn't easy at first.

 "It takes a while to get started in this business," Miller states.
-"People who are interested in this kind of literature fall into two general categories: the hardcore auto literature enthusiasts who collect just the literature, and the owner of a special old car-say, a '57 Cadillac-who wants all the literature that went with that car.
+"People who are interested in this kind of literature fall into two general catagories: the hardcore auto literature enthusiasts who collect just the literature, and the owner of a special old car-say, a '57 Cadillac--who wants all the literature that went with that car.
 Both are very selective and don't want just anything."

 The only way to satisfy such demanding customers on a regular basis was by building a broader and deeper inventory of literature.
-Miller began doing so.
 Miller began doing so.